bryanpaget/ZonePresentation/slides.md

 ![bg right:33%](./zone-0.png)

-We are the team building and supporting:
+We are the team building and supporting The Zone:

 - Souheil, Mathis, Jose, Wendy, Bryan
 - Co-op Students: Justin and Anray
-- Dedicated to modern data science
+- Dedicated to modern, secure, and open data science

+> We design, develop, and support a platform that works — for everyone.

 ---